White-label Redesign Healthcare Draft-first delivery

 The agency had already migrated the existing content to a staging environment on their server.
 Our job was to apply the Figma design to every page — verify the content was there, apply the design, and flag any gaps.
 The brief also required removing prior branding that was no longer relevant: the practice was shedding its previous association with “Boutique & Spa” positioning, and any residual references to that identity needed to be cleared across the site before delivery.

 Risk Context.
 A full-site dental redesign on a retained client’s live staging environment carries a different risk profile than a fresh build.
 The pages already exist; the content is already there.
 The failure mode is not a missing page — it is a misapplied design element that propagates silently across 40 service pages before anyone catches it, or a legacy brand reference that survives the redesign and shows up under a patient’s name search.
-The agency’s protection against this is implementation discipline: every template checked, every content page verified, every legacy brand mention found and removed before handoff.
+The agency’s protection against this is method: every template checked, every content page verified, every legacy brand mention found and removed before handoff.

 How We Did It